adamandworking/loans-scraping/README.md

 # loans-scraping

 This a python script for scraping loans data from [MoneyHero](https://www.moneyhero.com.hk/zh/personal-loan) by Selenium with Python.
-The result would be parsed as a json file (saved as './loans.json') and beprinted on the console.
+The result would be parsed as a json file (saved as './loans.json') and would be printed on the console.

 ## Usage
 ```console